About Spinach

 Category Overview

-Dark leafy greens are a type of vegetable that is generally rich in in fiber, calcium, iron, and vitamin K. Dark leafy greens are a decent source of both lysine and arginine, but the amount is almost equal.
+Dark leafy greens are a type of vegetable that is generally a good source of in fiber, calcium, iron, and vitamin K. Dark leafy greens are abundant in both lysine and arginine, but the amount is almost equal.
 This means that dark leafy greens have a balanced ratio of lysine to arginine, which makes them neither beneficial nor harmful for people with herpes.
 Dark leafy greens can be eaten raw, cooked, or blended in smoothies.
 Some examples of healthy dark leafy greens you should add to your diet are spinach, kale, collard greens, and Swiss chard.Practical Recommendations

 Drinking enough water to keep yourself hydrated and remove toxins from your body.
 Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.